sejdm/idc204source/index.markdown

 Exercises are not to be submitted.
 They are for your own practice, especially to prepare for the quizzes and examinations.

-<span style="color:red">**IMPORTANT**</span> There will be a zoom session from 4pm to 5pm today, 25th of March, 2020 to discuss any doubts related to whatever has been posted until now.
+<span style="color:red">**IMPORTANT**</span> There will be another zoom session from 4pm to 5pm today, Monday, 30th of March, 2020.
+We will have such sessions during our usual lecture hours.

 A link will be posted here a few minutes before the session begins.